samuelbarrett1234/atp/README.md

 ## Setting up the database

 Open the command prompt and navigate to the `Data\DB` directory (create it if it doesn't exist already).
 Type the command `sqlite3 eqlogic.db` to create a new database called `eqlogic` for equational logic.
+This database file will then be referenced in the **database configuration file** at `../Queries/dbconfig.json` which contains the path to the SQLite database and also templates for many of the queries executed.

-There is already a script for setting up the database.
-To run it, type (into the SQLite application, which should now be running): `.read ../Queries/create_eqlogic_db.sql`.
-This will initialise all the tables etc. In the same folder, you will find scripts for initialising some other statistical models (e.g. the hidden Markov model conjecturer), and some other scripts for selecting useful combinations of data.
+There are already scripts for setting up the database, which are named in the form `create_*.sql`.
+Run all scripts of this form, starting with the `create_eqlogic_db.sql` one, which sets up the main tables.
+To run it, type (into the SQLite shell, which should now be running): `.read ../Queries/create_eqlogic_db.sql`.

 ## Running the application

 The command line application supports two modes: `prove` mode and `serve` mode.
 The former is invoked, executes its command, then exits.
 The latter mode is intended to be left running, and makes the whole process pretty automated.
 Usage for the `prove` mode:

-`atp --db <database-filename> --ctx <context-name> --ss <search-settings-name> --prove <statement-filename-or-in-quotes>`
+`atp --db <database-config-filename> --ctx <context-name> --ss <search-settings-name> --prove <statement-filename-or-in-quotes>`

 `--ctx` tells the ATP which context you want to prove in - e.g. group theory, ring theory, etc. To get details on what context names are allowed, look at the database's `model_contexts` table.
 The name is looked-up in here, where the filename will be found.
 Similarly, `--ss` tells the solver what search settings to use.
 The different settings can be found in the `search_settings` table in the database.
 All three options (`db/ctx/ss`) are necessary for `--prove`.

-**Example**: `atp_Releasex64 --db ../Data/DB/eqlogic.db --ctx group-theory --ss ids-uninformed-extended --prove "i(i(x0)) = x0"`
+**Example**: `atp_Releasex64 --db ../Data/Queries/dbconfig.json --ctx group-theory --ss ids-uninformed-extended --prove "i(i(x0)) = x0"`

 Note that, in the above example, you may need to change `atp` to `atp_Releasex64` or something similar (as in the example), depending on your build settings.
 Check the `Output` folder to see which versions of the application you have built.

 For the `serve` mode, you can use:

-`atp --db <database-filename> --serve`
+`atp --db <database-config-filename> --serve`

 Note that you still need to provide the database, but not the search settings or context, as those are chosen automatically and also change throughout execution.
 Also note that `serve` mode as of yet does not automatically generate theorems, it only automatically attempts proofs, so you need to ensure there is an ample supply of unproven theorems when running this (or it will spend all of its time trying to prove false theorems to no avail).